The only constant in the technology industry is change

 5. Goodgigs

 Goodgigs is a career-driven platform created by Bubble.io, a no-code app-building platform.
 It is designed especially for socially conscious job-seekers looking for full-time, part-time, freelance, and remote opportunities.
-These job seekers are connected to companies with similar requirements.
+These job seekers are connected to companies with similar requirements, including those looking to hire React developers.

 The founder, Dale Wilkinson, could create the platform within a week only because of no-code.